 One of the benefits of Rapptr is that we take advantage of publicly available regulatory data to populate the HomeMemberState property.
-ESMA is the EU authority who maintains the Financial Instruments Reference Data System (FIRDS) which contains a listing of RCAs for securities traded in the EU.
+ESMA is the EU authority that maintains the Financial Instruments Reference Data System (FIRDS) which contains a listing of RCAs for securities traded in the EU.
 We scrape this data continuously (on a weekly basis) and utilise it in our rules.

 Keep in mind, that although Rapptr will automatically populate this field, you are always able to declare a value for this property in your file if you have reason to be certain about the HomeMemberState for a particular security.
 Please also let our support team know if your information differs from the ESMA List or the other logic outlined here.